-Annual/survey:
+Annual/survey: signed

+(signature of authorized official)

+place

+date

+(seal or stamp of authority, as appro opriate)

-Endorsement for the dry-dock survey
+Endorsement for the dry-dock su rvey

-This is to certify that, at a survey required by 1.6 of the Code, this unit was found to comply with the relevant provisions of the Code.
+This is to certify that, at a survey required by 1.6 of the Code, th relevant provisions of the Code. is unit was found to comply with the

-First inspection:
+First inspection: signed

+(signature of authorized official)

+place

+date

+(seal or stamp of authority, as appro ppriate)

-Second inspection:
+Second inspection: signed

+Second inspection. (signature of authorized official)

+place

+date

+(seal or stamp of authority, as appro ppriate)

-Endorsement to extend the certificate if valid for less than five years where 1.6.11.3 of the Code applies place ------- --
+Endorsement to extend the certificate if valid for where 1.6.11.3 of the Code app •

-This unit complies with the relevant provisions of the Code, and this certificate should, in accordance with 1.6.11.3 of the Code, be accepted as valid until
+This unit complies with the relevant provisions of the Code, and this 1.6.11.3 of the Code, be accepted as valid until

-1989 MODU Code: 01May1991 thru 31Dec2011
+signed(signature of authorized official)

+place

+date

+(seal or stamp of authority, as o appropriate)

-Endorsement where the renewal survey has been completed and 1.6.11.4 of the Code applies
+Endorsement where the renewal survey and 1.6.11.4 of the Code a

-This unit complies with the relevant provisions of the Code, and this certificate should, in accordance with 1.6.11.4 of the Code, be accepted as valid until
+This unit complies with the relevant provisions of the Code, and 1.6.11.4 of the Code, be accepted as valid until

+signed(signature of authorized official)

+place

+date

+(seal or stamp of authority, as o appropriate)

-Endorsement to extend the validity of the certificate until reaching the port of survey where 1.6.11.5 of the Code applies
+Endorsement to extend the validity of the the port of survey where 1.6.11.5 of -

-This certificate should, in accordance with 1.6.11.5 of the Code, be accepted until
+his certificate should, in accordance with 1.6.11.5 of the Code , be accepted until

-1989 MODU Code: 01May1991 thru 31Dec2011
+signed (signature of authorized official)

+place

+date

+(seal or stamp of authority, as o appropriate)

-Endorsement for the advancement of the anniversary date where 1.6.11.7 of the Code applies signed (signature of authorized official) place date uale place prace
+Endorsement for the advancement of the anniversary date where 1.6.11.7 of the Code applies

 In accordance with 1.6.11.7 of the Code, the new anniversary date is

+signed (signature of authorized official)

+place

+date

+(seal or stamp of authority, as appr opriate)

 In accordance with 1.6.11.7 of the Code, the new anniversary date is

+signed (signature of authorized official)

+place

+date

+(seal or stamp of authority, as appr opriate)